1 Peter Comments

 establish lay a foundation or firm basis (Matt.
 7:25, on rock; Col. 1:23, for belief or practice)

-12–14 Peter’s conclusion (a) recognizes Silas’s help in writing or delivering this epistle, (b) sends greetings from the church at “Babylon” (which became a code word for Rome) and from Mark, and (c) encourages them to show affection to one another.
+5:12–14 Peter’s conclusion (a) recognizes Silas’s help in writing or delivering this epistle, (b) sends greetings from the church at “Babylon” (which became a code word for Rome) and from Mark, and (c) encourages them to show affection to one another.
 The “kiss of love” was cheek to cheek, men to men and women to women.
-It became a standard feature in meetings, after prayers, by the mid-second century.
+It became a standard fea-ture in meetings, after prayers, by the mid-second century.

-13 “This is the true grace of God.
+5:13 “This is the true grace of God.
 Stand firm in it!”
 Probably Peter refers to the content of the epistle.
 If anyone teaches differently, watch out!

-Review this chapter by making your own restatements of Peter’s paragraphs in it.
-Review the whole book by listing your personal responses to every section.
+Review this chapter by making your own summaries of Peter’s paragraphs in it.
+I suggest 5:1–4, 5–9, 10–11, 12–14.

 Appendix A: “Obtaining…Salvation”—1 Peter 1:9